 From time to time, the Chairperson appoints a Secretary, appointed to draw up the minutes of the meeting, in which the resolutions passed will be transcribed.

 The resolutions passed by the Executive Committee in conformity with these Articles of Association and with the Law are valid and binding for all Associates.

 ARTICLE 16. – CHAIRPERSON OF THE ASSOCIATION

-The Chairperson or, if the Chairperson is unable to attend, the Vice Chairperson, moderates the debates of the motions by the Meeting and the Executive Committee and represents the Association in dealings with third parties and with Members.
+The Chairperson or, if the Chairperson is unable to attend, the Vice Chairperson, moderates the debates of the motions by the Meeting and the Executive Committee and represents the Association in dealings with third parties and with Associates.

 ARTICLE 16 BIS – SCIENTIFIC COMMITTEE

 1. The Executive Committee appoints the Scientific Committee of the “Rotta di Enea Association”.